Kunjan07/Random-Password-Generator-using-Python/README.md

 The script uses the random library to generate random numbers and combines them with user input to create a password.

 ## Example Output
-Here is an example of how the script might generate a password:
+Here is an example of how the script generates a password:

 Welcome to the PyPassword Generator!
 How many letters would you like in your password?
 4
 How many symbols would you like?
 2
 How many numbers would you like?
 2
 Your password is: 0x$Ii(K1